MikroTik VPN Configuration with PPTP (Connecting Remote Client)

 Step 1: Enabling PPTP Server in MikroTik Router

 The first step to create PPTP Tunnel in MikroTik Router is to enable PPTP server.
 The following step will show how to enable PPTP server in your MikroTik Router.

 - Go to PPP menu item and click on PPTP Server button from PPP window.

 - Now click on enabled checkbox and then click Apply and OK button.
 PPTP server will be enabled.

 - Alternatively, you can do this cmd: > interface pptp-server server> set enabled=yes

 - And to show pptp-server status: > interface pptp-server server> print

 Now it is time to create a user who will be connected to pptp server.
-For this do the below steps:
+To create username and password, follow the below steps carefully.